liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/01-intro.markdown

 [TOC levels=1-4]

-Liferay Dev Studio is an extension for the [Eclipse](https://www.eclipse.org/ide/) platform for developing @product@ plugins.
+Liferay Dev Studio is an extension for the [Eclipse](https://www.eclipse.org/ide/) platform for developing @sharepoint@ plugins.
 It works with build tools such as Gradle and Maven and configuration tools like BndTools.

 Dev Studio makes Liferay development easier by providing an intuitive GUI.
 It contains

-- Liferay-specific wizards for creating/developing @product@ projects.
+- Liferay-specific wizards for creating/developing @sharepoint@ projects.
 - Liferay server management and project testing capabilities.
 - Editors for Service Builder files, workflow definitions, POM files, and more.
 - Snippets for tag libraries